 Anne: So today, remembering how it felt.
 So grateful that I had that experience.
 After a year of 12 step I started realizing that it wasn’t addiction.
 My husband was abusive.
 And then I started podcasting and I started interviewing you.
 Women who listened and wanted to share their stories too.
 Thank you for sharing your stories with me.
 Through all the interviews, I started seeing very clear patterns.
 And then I started experimenting on those strategies.

 I prayed and pondered how do I set boundaries.
 I followed those strategies, and I got myself and my children to safety.
-I started podcasting in 2016.
 And the start date will look different now, because I’ve removed a lot of episodes.
 At first, I was giving bad information.
 And I needed to remove that.
 I didn’t want to hurt anyone else.
 Like I’d been hurt.
 And now.
 I’m not overwhelmed anymore.
 My life is beautiful and peaceful.
 Even though now I have confident, funny teenagers.

 And even though my life is peaceful.
 I want to be here with you in your overwhelm.
 Right now, when you’re going through what I went through, I can be here with you now.
 You’re not alone.
 You’re not alone.
 Thank you so much for supporting me.
 On my journey as I’ve been healing.
 And we’re here for you too.
 We have the best emotional abuse support groups online.
 We can help you because of my experience seeing what actually works.